asmagill/SimpleScheduler/README.md

 ~~~cpp
 SimpleTask SimpleTask->getPrev() ;
 ~~~
 Returns the previous task in the task queue, or `NULL` if we are the first in the list.
 A getter is used for this field so that it is read-only and cannot be changed from outside of the scheduler.
+Probably not much use except for a task list, and may go away if I can find a better way to generate a running task list.

 ~~~cpp
 SimpleTask SimpleTask->getNext() ;
 ~~~
 Returns the next task in the task queue, or `NULL` if we are the last in the list.
 A getter is used for this field so that it is read-only and cannot be changed from outside of the scheduler.
+Probably not much use except for a task list, and may go away if I can find a better way to generate a running task list.

 ~~~cpp
 bool SimpleTask->isFirstRun() ;